Governors Feel Heat to Reopen From Protesters, President

 The national lockdown would be rolled back only when the country’s embattled health system is ready for a possible rebound of infections, he said.

-While most of those sickened by the virus recover, the outbreak has killed at least 155,000 people worldwide, according to a Johns Hopkins University tally based on figures supplied by government health authorities around the globe.
+The virus is believed to have infected more than 2.3 million people worldwide.
+While most recover, the outbreak has killed at least 155,000 people worldwide, according to a Johns Hopkins University tally based on figures supplied by government health authorities around the globe.

 The number almost certainly underestimates the actual toll.
 Nearly everywhere, thousands have died with COVID-19 symptoms — many in nursing homes — without being tested for the virus, and have thus gone uncounted.